 We spent £3600 (21%) on hiring a pool and swimming coach for Class 3 to swim all year round.
 (The school paid an additional £2150 on transport to send them swimming.)

-We will spend some of the money on the sports partnership with Boston Spa and some on PE resources (amounts to be allocated).
+We will spend some of the money on the sports partnership with Boston Spa and some on PE resources (amounts to be allocated) as well as £1000 (6%) on sports equipment for active play times.

 During the school year 2018-19 we took part in cross-country, football competitions, tennis tournaments, gymnastics, skipping, rugby, cricket competitions and netball tournaments.
 Our Y3/4 and our Y5 tennis teams won the local cluster tournament and qualified for the Leeds East finals.
 Our football A team reached the Gala final and we won the St John Fisher Primary football tournament.